Koili/LoUHelper/README.md

 12) You should automatically log in!

 ??)
 The script is tuned to work with 1920x1080 resolution - other resolutions might need some more fine tuning.

+???)
+If you have problems, you ask for help from Snowflake on Discord